-This blog was contributed by Olivia Small, Knowledge Management Officer at Age UK.
+This blog post was contributed by Lesley Carter, Joint Head of Health Influencing at Age UK.

 “How people die remains in the memory of those who live on”, Cicely Saunders (1918-2005), founder of the modern hospice movement.

 Positive advances in health care and public health mean that most of us will die later in life.
 Hooray!
 Yet most of us have never had a conversation with someone we love about death and dying and actually most of us don’t really want to.
 I think it’s a generational thing.
 But this is not the best place to be – this approach will not help us cope with our own death, or that of a loved one, or to manage our own feelings during death and bereavement.

 The future funding of supported housing was one of the key issues affecting older people that was put on hold during the General Election.
 The Government proposes to cap housing benefit (Local Housing Allowance) for sheltered and other types of supported accommodation – which could potentially harm vulnerable older people with a loss of services and the eventual closure of some schemes.
 Continue reading “What now for sheltered housing?”

 Older people frequently take many different medicines prescribed both by hospital doctors and their GP.
 Whilst the medicines may effectively manage various chronic illnesses, many older people struggle with complex medication regimens containing many different medications.